This article contains the following sections:

 PowerMetrics is for everyone – from beginner to data analyst.
 Start with curated instant metrics, available for our most popular services.
 If you’re interested, step up your data skills with our custom options – write queries and get custom data in the query builder, manipulate your data by applying formulas in the modeller or data feed editor, and combine data from different sources with calculated metrics, merged data sources, or merged data feeds.

-- Compare current to historical data to see trends over time?
+Compare current to historical data so you can see trends over time?

 Build a complete story by comparing metric values over time and comparing data between different time periods.
 See trends and learn from the past and the present!

-With a PowerMetric, you can dig into your data, trying out different visualization types, applying various date ranges, and choosing unique ways to segment and filter your data.
+With PowerMetrics, you can dig into your data, trying out different visualization types, applying various date ranges, and choosing unique ways to segment and filter your data.
 It's quick and easy and you can see the impact of your choices while you experiment and explore!

 What is a metric?